 However, it is one of the most respected and admired tourist spots in the whole of Italy.

 The museum is organized on three floors, corresponding to the different phases of the poet’s life.

 The first floor has documents on Dante’s childhood, the second floor is dedicated to his exile, that started in 1301, and the scandal that caused it, and the third floor deals with Dante’s iconography and his fortune and fame as a writer and poet.
 It is located in the medieval area of Via Santa Margherita.

-Full price tickets are 4 euro (about 5.50 USD), but there are several reductions and children under 6 can visit for free.
-Opening times for the Summer months (April to the 30th of September) are 10-18, 7 days a week.
-During the rest of the year, Dante’s House is open Tuesdays to Sundays 10-17.
+Full price tickets are 4 euro (about 5.00 USD), but there are several reductions and children under 6 can visit for free.
+Opening times for the Summer months (April to the 31st of October) are 10-18, 7 days a week.
+During the rest of the year, Dante’s House is open Tuesdays to Fridays 10-17, Saturday and Sunday 10-18.
 You can find more information on the museum’s official website, where there are also plenty of details on events and exhibitions associated with the museum itself.

 A short tour of Dante’s House (from Stacee Bucciarelli’s youtube channel)